 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Hezekiah Augur (about 500 feet away, measured in a direct line); Robert Newman's Barn (about 600 feet away); Simeon Baldwin (about 700 feet away); Roger Sherman Baldwin (about 700 feet away); Simeon E. Baldwin (about 700 feet away); Roger Sherman (about 700 feet away); Nathan Smith (about 700 feet away); Ross Granville Harrison (about 700 feet away).
 Touch for a list and map of all markers in New Haven.

 Additional keywords.
 Farmington Canal Bridge Railroad New Haven Connecticut

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 20, 2012, by Aaron Goode of New Haven, Connecticut.
-This page has been viewed 383 times since then and 16 times this year.
+It was originally submitted on July 20, 2012, by Aaron Goode of New Haven, Connecticut.
+This page has been viewed 418 times since then and 11 times this year.
 Photo 1. submitted on July 20, 2012, by Aaron Goode of New Haven, Connecticut. • Bill Pfingsten was the editor who published this page.